awwx/meteor-offline-data/README.md

-There is no `asyncCallback` argument because it is quite normal for an offline method to be started in one instance of the application while offline, have the tab be closed or unloaded, and then for the method call to complete in another instance of the application when the browser is online again.
+There is no `asyncCallback` argument because it is quite normal for an offline method to be started in one instance of the application while offline, have the window be closed or unloaded, and then for the method call to complete in another instance of the application when the browser is online again.
 (This is how changes the user makes to collections are saved until the application goes online again).